hteumeuleu/caniemail/_features/css-background-image.md

 notes_by_num: {
     "1": "Partial.
 Not supported with non Gmail accounts.", "2": "Buggy.
 Requires at least one `<img>` element in the email to download all images.", "3": "Partial.
 Does not support multiple values.
-The comma between two values is removed."
+The comma between two values is removed.", "4": "Partial.
+Images URL must be between quotes."
 }
 ---